 Often, patients are not referred for aortic valve surgery until they are severely symptomatic.
-According to Dr. Johnston, it’s a misconception that patients must be highly symptomatic to benefit.
+According to Dr. Svensson, it’s a misconception that patients must be highly symptomatic to benefit.
 “Evidence shows that hearts start to develop changes in structure and function before symptoms appear,” he says.
 “Patients who wait until symptoms develop before undergoing surgery do worse than those who have surgery early.”

 Major barriers to early surgical referral include fear of pain and a difficult recovery with sternotomy, as well as the need for anticoagulation with a mechanical valve.
-“Although most patients do not have a great deal of pain and difficulty recovering from a sternotomy, minimally invasive surgery makes the recovery easier,” Dr. Johnston notes.
+“Although most patients do not have a great deal of pain and difficulty recovering from a sternotomy, minimally invasive surgery makes the recovery easier,” Dr. Svensson notes.
 “However, anticoagulation definitely requires lifestyle changes, which is why we like to avoid mechanical valves whenever possible.”

 A better alternative to mechanical valves